This article first appeared in the Wenatchee Valley Business World on 7/1/2023.

 There are additional requirements for contractors that are beyond the scope of this article, including, but not limited to: acquiring adequate licensing, registration, and bonds, providing additional informational materials and lien release documents required by statute, posting the permit or notice on the project site, sending a stop notice to the lender, and recording a notice of furnishing, which may apply under certain circumstances.
 Contact your attorney for further information.

-Ben Jordan and the attorneys at JDSA have decades of experience advising contractors and litigating lien claims.
+The attorneys at JDSA have decades of experience advising contractors and litigating lien claims.
 They have lien packets ready to go and are prepared to assist you in the event you are not getting paid.
 Contact them today at 509-662-3685.